Content Strategy & Consulting Facts

 - Detailed description of your target audience: who they are, their challenges, and how your products/services solve them.

-- Up to 3 content pillars —your content should center on these pillars.
+- Development of ~3 content pillars —your content centers on these pillars.

-- Content types (blog, white paper, webinar, etc.) that do the best job of reaching your audience.
+- Identify content types (blog, white paper, webinar, etc.) that do the best job of reaching your audience.

-- Channels through which you can promote your content.
+- Identify channels through which you can promote your content.

 You’ve got a great plan.
 Now what?
 The content roadmap shows you how to get it done.
 A content roadmap includes the following: